10 Great Short Films Starring Your Favorite Actors

 “Sometimes it’s not the people who change, it’s the mask that falls off”

 A mask isn’t just a piece of plastic or paper, it’s a medium to convey the thoughts in us that never rest.
 ‘The Ventriloquist’ explores a similar concept, but it highlights the importance of embracing a person’s own identity, no matter how feeble it may be.
 The short uses a puppet as a mask and Kevin Spacey plays the ventriloquist.
 Interestingly, we observe that it’s the puppet who controls the puppeteer’s life.
 The middle aged man has had the mask on for so long, it’s become more than just a part of him, it has in fact demanded a part of his personality.
-We see the puppet not being lipped and makes its own decisions, with Spacey being at the receiving end of the resulting problems.
+We see the puppet not being lipped and making its own decisions, with Spacey being at the receiving end of the resulting problems.

 2. Multi-Facial (1995)